fabric8io/fabric8/quickstarts/cxf/secure-soap/README.md

 1. In the web console, click the *Runtime* button in the navigation bar.
 1. Select the `mychild` container in the *Containers* list, and click the *Stop* button in the top right corner

+### NOTES:
+If run this quickstart in standalone mode(no fabric8 server), need install cxf-ws-security feature first
+        features:install cxf-ws-security